Disha9248/Python_Projects/Cars/Readme.md

 Here are the SQL problems that I have solved as part of this project:

 #### Q1) For Data Cleaning - <br>
-&nbsp;&nbsp;Find all Null Values in the dataset.
+&nbsp;&nbsp;&nbsp;&nbsp;Find all Null Values in the dataset.
 If there is any null value in any column, then fill it with the mean of that column.<br>
 #### Q2) Based on Value Counts - <br>
          Check what are the different types of Make are there in our dataset.what is the count (occurrence) of each Make in the data?
 #### Q3) Filtering - <br>